How Long Does Eustachian Tube Dysfunction Last?

 Balloon Dilation

-Balloon dilation involves the use of a small balloon which is inserted into the nose and inflated to open up the Eustachian tube.
-Balloon dilation has been shown to have up to a 92.3% success rate in treating ETD, making it highly effective when used appropriately.
+Balloon dilation involves inserting a small balloon into the nose and inflating it to open the Eustachian tube.
+It has been shown to have up to a 92.3% success rate in treating ETD, making it highly effective when used appropriately.

 Turbinate Reduction

-Radiofrequency (RF) turbinate reduction can be another effective treatment if it turns out that enlarged turbinates in the sinuses are the underlying cause of your ETD.
+Radiofrequency (RF) turbinate reduction can be another effective treatment if enlarged turbinates in the sinuses are the underlying cause of your ETD.
 Using temperature-controlled radiofrequency technology, this procedure causes the body to reabsorb the turbinate tissue, clearing obstructions to the Eustachian tubes.

 Adenoidectomy